 Willie and the Salad Bonanza Contest

-Contest judging will be held at K-State Olathe on April 8.
+Contest judging will be Oct.
+28, 2019, at K-State Olathe.
 The Cultural Practices document, which is required for the entry's consideration, is due with the entry and will be used as a tiebreaker.

 Once judging is complete, a plaque for the school or organization with all team member names will be awarded for the top entries in each of the three levels: Grade K-5, 6-8 and 9-12.
 All who participate will receive a certificate of participation.